Who lived without a care in the world

 Until a knock on the door changed it all forevermore

 How will they ever take care of this little girl?

-- Accessory-Wearing Cartoon Animal: While most of the cats wear either nothing or perfectly normal cat collars, three of them fall under this category:
+- Accessory-Wearing Cartoon Animal: While most of the cats wear either nothing or perfectly normal cat collars, five of them fall under this category: